 Ph: 559.791.2329 or 559-791-3663

 Note: Please have your Student ID number ready to provide to the scheduling staff.

 Remember, we are here for you!

-Counselors: Assist students to development Educational Plans, pre-requisite overrides, personal and academic counseling, transfer, and career exploration.
+Counselors: Assist students to develop Educational Plans, pre-requisite overrides, personal and academic counseling, transfer, and career exploration.

-Educational Advisors: Assist students review educational plans, academic and career exploration, transfer information.
-For appointment call:
+Educational Advisors: Assist students in reviewing educational plans, academic and career exploration, and transfer information.
+For an appointment call:

 General: 559-791-2329 or 559-791-3663 email: email@example.com

 CalWORKs: 559-791-2303 email: email@example.com

 |Leah Camarena||Jackie Escareno|